What is art and design?

 What art and design jobs can I do?

 - Graphic designers: Create visuals using type, image and graphic forms in order to communicate a specific message to audiences.
 In a graphic design career, you can use image-making software and code.
 Graphic designers work with books, magazines, posters, exhibitions, advertising, apps and websites.
+Here's how to become a graphic designer.

 - Craft designers: Include silversmiths, potters, instrument makers and weavers who have been perfecting their skills over many centuries and tend to make their products using traditional techniques.